gileck/book-reader-app/docs/reader-features.md

 - ✅ **Sentence-Level Navigation**: Navigate by individual sentences
 - ✅ **Scroll to Current**: Button to scroll to currently playing sentence (full mode)
 - ✅ **Word Click**: Click any word to start playback from that position
+- ✅ **Full Mode Click Navigation**: Click-to-navigate sentences in full reading mode (both fullscreen and normal)
+  - Click on any sentence ahead of current to advance
+  - Click on any sentence before current to go back
+  - Click empty space below current sentence to advance
+  - Click empty space above current sentence to go back
+  - Works alongside keyboard and button controls

 ### 7. Bookmarks